tewhatuora/air-fhir-ig/input/pagecontent/onboarding.md

     - Signed Privacy Agreement, Terms of Use, Access, and Use Agreements.
 4. Subject to approval, the integration team will issue a test compliance report.
 Your application will receive certification to be used in production or additional requirements will need to be met.
     - This can be an iterative process, so please get in touch as needed to discuss the compliance testing process.
-5. *Each organisation* using your application with integrated services must apply individually for access to the production environment (and receive their own set of credentials) by completing the production form, please email [NHI Access](mailto:NHI_Access@tewhatuora.govt.nz).
+5. *Each organisation* using your application with integrated services must apply individually for access to the production environment (and receive their own set of credentials).

 ## Production Preparation and Go-live
 - Sign off receipt of credentials.